vvinayakkk/100x-Gen-AI-buildathon/readme.md

 1. **Input**: Receives a tweet to analyze.
 2. **Processing**:
    - Evaluates the input tweet for context, emotional tone, and relevance.
-   - Combines input analysis with data from the celebrity’s profile.
+   - Combines input analysis with data from the celebrity's profile.
 3. **Output**:
-   - Generates a tweet response that aligns with the celebrity’s persona.
+   - Generates a tweet response that aligns with the celebrity's persona.
    - Ensures the tone, language, and emotional range are consistent with the profile.

 ---